 Writing Studies at the University of Alberta offers undergraduate and graduate courses in the exploration of writing.
 It also serves as an intellectual home for faculty and students who promote university-wide writing initiatives.

-Interdisciplinary Studies currently houses two robust and innovative graduate programs in Humanities Computing and Religious Studies.
+Interdisciplinary Studies currently houses two robust and innovative graduate programs in Digital Humanities and Religious Studies.
 Our programs have three guiding principles.

 - Rigorous intellectual inquiry on topics that make a difference in the world